duncanmcclean/duplicator/DOCUMENTATION.md

 3. If you've got a multi-site setup, you'll be asked to select the site you wish to duplicate the entry to.
 Select and option and continue.
 4. The entry will then be duplicated!

+### Forms

+> **Note:** The fingerprint feature isn't available for forms as they don't allow for storing extra bits of data.

+1. Go to the 'Forms' page within the Control Panel
+2. Decide on the form you wish to duplicate.
+Click on the three dots to toggle a dropdown and click the `Duplicate` option.
+3. The form will then be duplicated!

 ### Taxonomy Terms

 1. Go to a Taxonomy, and view the terms listing.